OVERVIEW OF THE ROLE

 - Volunteer of the month awards

-Commitment varies from project to project but ideally you will be able to commit to all of the training in semester 1 (approx. 13 hours) and 2-3 hours per week during the course of your project in semester 2, consisting of a minimum of 1 hour’s delivery, travel to and from sessions and administration time.
+Commitment varies from project to project but ideally you will be able to commit to all of the training outlined and 2-3 hours per week during the course of the delivery of your chosen project, consisting of a minimum of 1 hour’s delivery, travel to and from sessions and administration time.
 If you are likely to find this commitment difficult, please speak to the Sports Volunteering Officer who will be able to discuss this in more detail.

 You will be required to attend any training relevant to your role in line with the Leeds Sport minimum deployment guidelines for volunteers.

-- This role may require a reference and DBS check if you are working with under 18’s
+- This role will require a DBS check if you are working with under 18’s or vulnerable adults

-- We currently have 20+ Gryphons in the Community roles available for 2018-19
+- We currently have 27 Gryphons in the Community roles available across the 7 projects for 2019-20

-- Following your online application you may be invited for an informal meeting or group briefing with the Sports Volunteering Officer to discuss the role
+- Following your online application you may be invited for an informal individual or group meeting with the Sports Volunteering Officer to discuss the role in more detail.

 This programme is supported by kind donations from alumni and supporters via the Footsteps Fund.